ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 - **Healthcare Industry**: patient wait time, average treatment charge, number of educational programs.

 #### OKR Indicator

-On the other hand, OKR is the acronym for Objective and Key Results, or more specifically `an objective is tied to key results.
-OKR is a strategic framework, whereas KPIs are measurements that exist witin a framework`.
+On the other hand, **OKR** is the acronym for **Objective and Key Results**, or more specifically `an objective is tied to key results.
+OKR is a strategic framework, whereas KPIs are measurements that exist within a framework`.
 [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/)

-The same article also states that OKR has a more simplistic fashion as a framework, which groups a limited number of high-level objectives to some, also a limited number of key results per objective.
+That same article also states that **OKR** has a more simplistic fashion as a framework, which groups a limited number of high-level objectives to some, also a limited number of key results per objective.

-Some characteristics a OKR should have:
+Some characteristics a **OKR** should have:

 1. **Always quantifiable**
-2. **Able to be objectively scored on a 0-1 or 0-100 scale**
+2. **To be able to be objectively scored on a 0-1 or 0-100 scale**
 3. **Timelined**
-4. **Ambitious**: the objectives and the results should be some what hard to reach or some distinctive in that nature.
+4. **Ambitious**: the objectives and the results should be some what hard to reach or have some distinctive distinction in that nature.

-- Some exemples of the use OKR indicators [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/):
+- Some exemples of the use **OKR** indicators [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/):
 1. Objective: Become the market leader in our industry.
     1.1.
 Key result #1: record $100 million in revenue.
     1.2.
 Key result #2: increase staff by 45 percent.